 At VR, we understand the complexities of selling a business.
-Our “professional intermediaries” have been involved in the buying and selling of companies for over 30 years and VR operates on the fundamental premise that there can be no losers in the successful sale of a privately held company.
+Our “professional intermediaries” have been involved in the buying and selling of companies for over 35 years held company.
 To achieve this goal, VR takes extraordinary precautions to ensure that every business is properly priced and has a sound financial structure.
-VR works hard to ensure that they understand, every business they represent and VR will not knowingly misrepresent a business nor will they ever encourage a buyer to underbid the client's price.
+VR works hard to ensure that they understand every business they represent.
+VR will not knowingly misrepresent a business nor will they ever encourage a buyer to underbid the client's price.and VR operates on the fundamental premise that there can be no losers in the successful sale of a privately

 The process starts with a preliminary, no-obligation meeting that is scheduled at the seller's convenience, and usually at his place of business.
 General information is exchanged, so the Seller and a VR broker can become acquainted with each other and their respective businesses.

-A valuation is then performed to provide the Seller with a recommended price range he/she can expect to receive for his business.
+An opinion of value is then performed to provide the Seller with a recommended price he/she can expect to receive for his business.
 This includes an analysis of past business sales, the current market conditions and review and factoring of all of the data pertinent to the business being sold.
 The Seller and VR work together in establishing the asking price and terms for the business.

-A contractual agreement is entered into between the Seller and VR Mergers & Acquisitions allowing the exclusive right to market the business and VR to act as the transactional agent for a specified time period and under specified terms and conditions.
+A contractual agreement is entered into between the Seller and VR Business Brokers.
+This allows VR the exclusive right to market the business.
+VR will act as the transactional agent for a specified time period, under specified terms and conditions.

 The Seller and VR work together developing a marketing plan unique to the business.
 The marketing plan is then implemented by VR through multiple venues including our own global network, many other business related websites, print and direct mail.

-VR then qualifies and educates all prospective buyers to minimize unnecessary exposure and disruption of the business as well as to insure the buyer is qualified to operate and financially afford the business.
+VR then screens and educates all prospective buyers to minimize unnecessary exposure and disruption of the business and to insure the buyer can financially afford the business.

-Once qualified and confidentiality is secured, VR will present the business, arrange meetings to show the business and solicit offers from the prospective buyers.
+Once a buyer is screened and confidentiality is secured, VR will present the business, arrange meetings to show the business and solicit offers from the prospective buyers.

 We encourage buyers to write a fair offer accompanied with an earnest money check.
-Our “offer to purchase” form is proven over thousands of transactions, protecting your interests as well as those of the buyer.
+Our “offer sheet” form is proven over many transactions, protecting your interests as well as those of the buyer.
 We present the offer to you, along with detailed information on the background of the prospective buyer.

 You may accept the offer as presented or leverage our expertise to help you structure a counter-offer.